About the 2023 Urban Design Awards

 For complete descriptions of the requirements for each category, please visit the Categories, Eligibility and Criteria webpage.

-The selected submitted projects for consideration at the 2023 Urban Design Awards include:
+The shortlisted project submissions and winners of the 2023 Urban Design Awards include:

 Category Description: any built project, however modest, initiated and implemented by a community-based organization that enhances the public realm in the Halifax Regional Municipality.